matteobrusa/TumblrToStaticExporter/README.md

-# TumblerToStaticExporter
+# TumblrToStaticExporter
-Tumbler to static site exporter generates a single page, Ajax driven copy of a tumblr blog.
+This python script generates a single page, Ajax driven copy of a Tumblr blog.
 It's a fork of the python script found at http://greymask.com/how-to-backup-a-html-copy-of-your-entire-tumblr-blog/

 # Supported post types